 While both approaches help increase the lifespan, they’re not the same.
 For one, treated strings don’t flake or shed.
 Plus, the “feel” of treated strings can be a closer match to traditional uncoated strings.

 The best practice is to try different materials and gauges till you find something that suits your style.
 However, the Elixir set is an all-around winner with its long-lasting coating and rich sounds.
 Martin’s MA540T is our second choice since it needs some breaking-in but still offers great value for the money.
-Speaking of money, the Donner is a go-to for those on a tight budget.
+Speaking of money, the Ernie Ball is a go-to for those on a tight budget.

 If you found this guide helpful, please consider subscribing to our blog for more music production tips, product reviews, and buying guides.